gianni-smdt/gianni-smdt/README.md

 # About Myself:
-- Computer Science student from Germany
-- 23 years old
+- I’m currently a computer science student at University of Applied Sciences Schmalkalden

 # Languages and Tools:
 <p align="left">